Table of Contents

 Once you’ve reached that point, it’s time for some competitor research.

 To be able to stand out and make your customers choose you, you need to know who you’re up against.
 Make a list of your SaaS’ main competitors, visit their websites, and figure out

-- which type of CTAs they use (free trial, get a demo, sign up now, …)
+- Which type of CTAs do they use (free trial, get a demo, sign up now, …)

 You can go even further and read reviews of your competitors to learn what your SaaS does better, or which problems your SaaS solves that they don’t.

 The goal is to differentiate your SaaS from your competitors but also to learn from their copy, especially when they’re targeting the same customers.